 We'll also discuss how you can now use a Roku or Amazon Fire TV to get the Apple TV+ content.
 And reports suggest that, when they launch in November, the new game consoles Xbox Series X and Series S will include the Apple TV app.

-On 1 November 2019 Apple will start streaming its own original TV series and films.
-Apple's TV+ streaming service will be packed with shows from the likes of Jennifer Aniston, Reese Witherspoon, Steven Spielberg, and J.J.
-Abrams, and the content will be available, along with content from other TV subscription packages, via an updated and improved TV app.
-If you subscribe (£4.99 a month), and have an iPhone, iPad, or Mac you will be able to watch the new Apple shows on those devices, or, with an Apple TV set-top-box you'll be able to watch the new shows on any TV.
-But the new content won't be limited to those devices.
+Apple's TV+ streaming service is packed with shows from the likes of Jennifer Aniston, Reese Witherspoon, Steven Spielberg, and J.J.
+Abrams, and the content is available, along with content from other TV subscription packages, via Apple's TV app.
+We have a guide to what's on Apple TV+ here.
+If you subscribe (£4.99/$4.99 a month) you will be able to watch the new Apple shows on Apple devices or on a TV if you have an Apple TV set-top-box, Roku, Amazon Fire TV, or one of the following smart TVs.

 Previously, if you wanted to watch content streamed from your iPhone, iPad or Mac, or films and TV shows rented or purchased from Apple's iTunes Store, on your television you needed an Apple TV set-top-box plugged in.

 With the price of an Apple TV starting at £149 that was a high price to pay.
 Luckily you no longer need to have an Apple TV plugged into your set to be able to watch TV shows and movies from Apple or stream TV+ content.

 Apple is allowing the TV app to be offered on certain brands of smart TV and streaming sticks.
 So far the list includes TVs from the following manufacturers (click on the link to jump to a list of the supported TVs):

 The TV app is also available on streaming players from: